Updated 22 February 2018 — Do you ever find that the smell of local foods is one of your strongest travel memories?

 I love cooking (despite the occasional accident) but a major part of any travel adventure is eating wonderful foods I haven't cooked myself.

 The search is on for new experiences, especially for something that tastes like a true slice of local culture.
 And what can be closer to a culture than the way it eats?
+A foodie trip is cultural travel at its best.

 One of the most common foodie finds will be a restaurant - big or small, modest or luxurious, street stall or in luxurious surroundings.